one-among-us/data/people/Kotori/page.en.md

 She frequently deleted her responses on Zhihu or made them anonymous.
 Nonetheless, we can still find many of her insightful answers, continuing to reflect her brilliance.

-She immersed herself in her favourite subjects and achieved the following: “Read widely, learn extensively, and stick to your ambitions; ask questions earnestly, and care about current affairs.”
+She immersed herself in her favourite subjects and achieved the following:
+“*Scientia et studium quaestio et cogitatio.*”[^1]

 Kotori had another well-known nickname, “Truth-seeking Salted Fish”.
 But considering her ability, it might be more appropriate to call her a truth-seeking whale in the ocean.